xerial/silk/README.md

 which describes dependencies between tasks through input/output files.
 This limits the available parallelism to the number of files created in the workflow, and cannot be used to organize fine grained distributed schedules.
 Silk aims to be a replacement of Makefile.

- * Workflows in Silk consists of a set of function calls, and dependencies between tasks are represented with dependencies between function calls.
+ * A task in Silk is a function call (or variable definition), and a workflow is a set of function calls.
+   * Silk detects dependencies between function calls using Scala macros and JVM byte code analysis.
  * In Silk users can choose an appropriate data transfer method between function calls; in-memory transfer, sending serailized objects through network, data files, etc.
  * When evaluating a function, Silk detects dependencies between functions,